© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Workers in the emergency services can choose different levels of protective clothing to suit the circumstances.

 The threat of terrorist attacks utilising chemical, biological or radiological agents remains at a high level.
-Protective suits have been available to the military for many years, but in recognition of the heightened terrorist threat, and indeed of the danger posed by an accidental release of toxic substances, there is a need to provide emergency services with suitable protective equipment in the event of an incident.
-Until recently, there were no specific standards covering this type of garment and therefore a new British Standard has been developed and published.
+Protective suits have been available to the military for many years, but in recognition of the heightened terrorist threat and, indeed, of the danger posed by an accidental release of toxic substances, there is a need to provide emergency services with suitable protective equipment in the event of an incident.

 The principle behind the categorisation in this standard is to provide emergency services personnel with a range of protection to suit the circumstances.
 For instance, people operating very close to the centre of an incident where the concentration of an agent is known to be high (or indeed where it is not known) require a very high level of protection.
 At the opposite extreme, emergency services operating a long way from the incident or where the risk level has already been established as low, require a lower level of protection, perhaps for wearing over a period of several hours.